An extended Merton problem with relaxed benchmark tracking: Numerical Examples and Financial Implications

-Comparing with our discussions in Figure 6, a key observation here is that the asymptotic behavior in \eqref{eq:limthetaliadd} depends purely on the risk aversion parameter and the performance of the benchmark, and the influence of low wealth towards the control behavior as discussed for Figure 6 can be eliminated.
-We now summarize the detailed financial implications as below: \begin{itemize} \item[(i)] If the fund manager is less risk averse such that her risk averse parameter $1-p<{\rm CRA}(\mu,\sigma,\mu_Z,\sigma_Z)$, the fund manager's optimal portfolio-wealth ratio and the consumption-wealth ratio coincide with the classical Merton's limit $\left(\frac{\mu}{\sigma^2(1-p)},C^*(\mu,\sigma,p)\right)$ as $x\rightarrow\infty$.
+Moreover, a key observation here is that the asymptotic behavior in \eqref{eq:limthetaliadd} depends purely on the risk aversion parameter and the performance of the benchmark.
+We now summarize the detailed financial implications as below: \begin{itemize} \item[(i)] If the fund manager is less risk averse such that $1-p<{\rm CRA}(\mu,\sigma,\mu_Z,\sigma_Z)$, the fund manager's optimal portfolio-wealth ratio and the consumption-wealth ratio coincide with the classical Merton's limit $\left(\frac{\mu}{\sigma^2(1-p)},C^*(\mu,\sigma,p)\right)$ as $x\rightarrow\infty$.
 This can be explained by the fact that the fund manager with a low risk aversion, being aware of the extremely large wealth level, will be more aggressive in investing in the risky asset.
 In turn, the resulting large wealth process from the financial market can stably outperform the benchmark process most of the time, yielding the capital injection almost negligible.
 As a consequence, the fund manager's asymptotic consumption plan also behaves like the counterpart in the Merton's solution without benchmark tracking.

 \item[(ii)] When the fund manager's risk averse level $1-p$ equals or is higher than the CRA level ${\rm CRA}(\mu,\sigma,\mu_Z,\sigma_Z)$, she will withhold the asymptotic consumption plan comparing with the case of low risk aversion or the Merton's asymptotic consumption.
 At the same time, it is interesting to see that the fund manager actually chooses a more aggressive asymptotic investment plan comparing with the case of low risk aversion, which is almost counter-intuitive.
 However, we note that the trade-off becomes more severe for the high risk averse fund manager, who would concern more on the cost of capital injection that drives her to invest more and consume less, as a way to avoid a large amount of capital injection.
 In this way, the high risk averse fund manager would hope that the resulting wealth process can stay at a high level outperforming the benchmark so that the expected capital injection can be maintained at a low level.
 As the high risk averse fund manager would put more wealth into the risky asset, the associated optimal consumption-wealth ratio is also restrained and smaller than the counterpart in the Merton's solution.